Andrew Tate: Personal life

 In 2017 Tate and his brother moved from the United Kingdom to Romania, where they run multiple businesses.
 Tate said that he moved because he liked "living in countries where corruption is accessible for everybody" and believed he would be less likely to face rape charges in Romania.
 He said that Romanian police ask women reporting rapes for "evidence" or "CCTV proof", whereas in the Western world during the #MeToo movement any woman "at any point in the future can destroy your life".
 Tate reportedly has a number of children living in Romania whom he occasionally visits.

 Tate was raised Christian but later became an atheist.
 By early 2022, he identified as a Christian again, and said that he tithed £16,000 to the Romanian Orthodox Church monthly.
-After a video of him praying at a mosque in Dubai went viral in October 2022, he announced on his Gettr account that he had converted to Islam.
-Scholars of the faith, such as Mufti Menk, have publicly commended his decision, with Menk stating in a recorded interview that Tate "seems like a very sincere brother" in response to it.
+After a video of him praying at a mosque in Dubai went viral in October 2022, he stated that he had converted to Islam.

 In March 2023, while incarcerated in Romania, Tate's legal team said that "he has a dark spot on his lung, most likely a tumor" following a medical consultation in Dubai, sparking online rumours about whether he has lung cancer.
 Tate later denied on Twitter that he had cancer.

-In June 2025, it was revealed that Tate had received citizenship of Vanuatu through the country's citizenship by investment scheme in December 2022.
+In June 2025, it was reported that Tate had received citizenship of Vanuatu through the country's citizenship by investment scheme in December 2022.
 A spokesperson for Vanuatu's government later stated that they were "definitely looking into" revoking Tate's citizenship.

-Criminal investigations and civil cases

-2010s

-Tate was first arrested in Britain in July 2015 after two women filed complaints accusing him of rape and assault and was again arrested on suspicion of rape in December 2015.
-In 2019, the Crown Prosecution Service declined to file charges for any of the allegations.

-2018

-Canadian alt-right YouTuber and political activist Lauren Southern wrote in her 2025 memoir that she had met Tate in Romania in 2018.
-She said in the book that, after he had taken her from a nightclub to her hotel room, "He kissed me.
-I wasn't expecting it, and I wasn't looking for it, but I kissed him back briefly and then told him I wanted to sleep."
-She said that, after he insisted in touching her and she tried to fight back, he "put his arm around my neck and began strangling me unconscious.
-I tried to fight back….
-I'd prefer not to share the rest.
-It's pretty obvious."
+Shortly thereafter, Vanuatu's citizenship office reviewed Tate's documents and found no fault with them.
+In September 2026, Vanuatu's government said that it had revoked Tate's citizenship and passport.